SudhenduP/sudhendu-website/content/authors/admin/_index.md

 I am currently based in Dubai, UAE and in love with the city.
 I am self-taught Python programmer and use it to create small utlities to make my life easy!
 Head over to Git!

 I enjoy running during my free time.
-I am an ultra-distance runner and have completed couple of 100k :laugh:.
+I am an ultra-distance runner and have completed couple of 100k.

+Thank you for stopping by!